zgspose/TwinPose/README.md

 ![TwinPose](./static/images/twinpose.jpg)

+## Perspective and Broader Impact

+TwinPose reflects our observation-first view of multi-view 3D motion capture: the quality of 2D observations from each camera determines the upper bound of 3D pose estimation.
+The goal of TwinPose is to make this upper bound easier to approach in practice.
+By building person-specific 3D pose subspaces, TwinPose avoids heavy global optimization, supports arbitrary 2D human pose detectors, and provides a scalable framework for future improvements driven by stronger 2D pose estimation models.

+This framework also connects naturally with our broader research on video-based 2D pose estimation, including **[DSTA](https://github.com/zgspose/DSTA)**, **[PAVE-Net](https://github.com/zgspose/PAVENet)**, and **[TAR-ViTPose](https://github.com/zgspose/TARViTPose)**.
+These works systematically explore how temporal information can be used to improve 2D pose estimation, with the hope of moving beyond the dominant single-frame paradigm toward a more robust video-based paradigm.

 ## Quantitative Performance

 with the fastest per-frame time (e.g., 0.92 ms on Shelf) and full flexibility to work with any 2D pose detector (e.g, HRNet, RTMO, and OpenPose).